pulibrary/pulibrary.github.io/_posts/2019-04-16-preservation.md

 ### Preserve a Book with Books which have Pages (A multi-volume work)

-The summary for this is just treat child books as if they're "pages", and allow for everything to go arbitrarily deep.
-There's no real difference between this and previous cases, except that Google Cloud Storage can handle each "volume" without ever touching its parent.
-Deletions and additions of "pages" never have to go up more than one level in the hierarchy.
+The summary for this is just treat child Books as if they're "Pages", and allow for everything to go arbitrarily deep.
+There's no real difference between this and previous cases, except that Google Cloud Storage can handle each "Volume" without ever touching its parent.
+Deletions and additions of "Pages" never have to go up more than one level in the hierarchy.

 ## What did we do